 TRAZER is used to help manage patients in orthopedics, sports medicine, pediatrics, geriatrics and cardiac care.
-It provides a therapist-directed means to precisely control the direction, distance and rate the subject travels in response to both unplanned and planned movement cues.
-Whether a disorder degrades the subject’s functional capabilities (as with concussion, injury, stroke or arthritis) or where movement is essential to the full restoration of health (such as with obesity, heart disease, or diabetes), TRAZER offers an assessment protocol that accurately documents performance, compliance with the exercise prescription, and treatment outcomes.
+It provides a therapist-directed means to precisely control the direction, distance and rate the patient travels in response to both unplanned and planned movement cues.
+Whether a disorder degrades the subject’s functional capabilities (such as with concussion, injury, stroke or arthritis) or where movement is essential to the full restoration of health (such as with obesity, heart disease, or diabetes), TRAZER offers an assessment protocol that accurately documents performance, compliance with the exercise prescription, and treatment outcomes.

 TRAZER offers consistency of care.
-Though the patient may not have the same therapist or nurse from time-to-time, he can be administered the identical program via TRAZER, and the reporting is objective for each session.
-With proper password protected access, the patient’s TRAZER records can be shared with a new healthcare provider across town or around the world via the HIPAA compliant MyTrazer.com Cloud.
+Though the patient may not have the same therapist or nurse each session, they can be administered through the identical program via TRAZER.
+The reporting is objective for each session.
+With proper password protected access, the patient’s TRAZER records can be shared with a new healthcare provider across town or around the world with the HIPAA compliant MyTrazer.com Cloud.

-Dr. Joseph Congeni, Director of Sports Medicine and Clinical Co-Director, Center for Orthopedics and Sports Medicine at Akron’s Children’s Hospital.
+Dr. Joseph Congeni is the Director of Sports Medicine and Clinical Co-Director, Center for Orthopedics and Sports Medicine at Akron’s Children’s Hospital.
 He is a noted researcher on the subject of concussions.
 Dr. Congeni identifies three obstacles to protecting our youth:

 - There is no national standard for baseline concussion assessment; nor is there a path to delivery for every youth athlete.